Code-Institute-Submissions/milestone_2_rpoas/README.md

 - How can the Gallery be operated by keyboard?
 - Why is banner on events page bold?
 - Why are photos taking so long to load?
 Starting happening after asc/desc js was fixed
+- change the main-body colour of all pages